Ali00035v2/Ali00035v2/README.md

 ## My profile

+FAQ:

+Q: Can I skid from your shit

 Yes, you are allowed to skid from my scripts and configs,

+Q: Do you use Reddit
 No, I do not use Reddit anymore,

+Q: Do you still play Minecrafr
 No, I do not play Minecraft anymore